-In India, depreciation is allowable as expense according to the Income Tax Act, 1961, and it can be done using the diminishing balance method.
+In India, depreciation is an allowable expense according to the Income Tax Act, 1961, and it can be done using the diminishing balance method.
 The assets are broadly categorized into furniture, plant, and machinery.
 The allowed rate of depreciation for furniture and fittings is 10%, while plant and machinery can be 15%, 30%, or 40%, depending on the item.The diminishing balance depreciation for groups with 3, 5, 7, and 10 years is 200% and those with 15- and 20-year classes are 150%.

 3. The United Kingdom

 According to the Income Tax Act, 2007 in the UK, deprecation is not considered to be an allowable expense while evaluating corporate tax by Her Majesty’s Revenue and Customs, the British Tax collection authority.
-It is replaced by capital allowances, wherein a fixed rate used to determine how much of the cost may be deducted each year.
+It is replaced by capital allowances, wherein a fixed rate is used to determine how much of the cost may be deducted each year.
 There are three types of pools: